kubernetes/community/contributors/design-proposals/apps/indexed-job.md

 has shown this model to be applicable to a very broad range of problems, despite this restriction.

-Therefore we to allow pods in the same Job to differ **only** in the following
+Therefore we want to allow pods in the same Job to differ **only** in the following
  aspects:
 - command line
 - environment variables